firesharkstudios/butterfly-server/docs/Butterfly.Core.Database/BaseTransaction.md

 If the transaction is disposed without calling [`Commit`](ITransaction/Commit.md) or [`CommitAsync`](ITransaction/CommitAsync.md) the transaction is automatically rolled back.

+Allows executing a series of INSERT, UPDATE, and DELETE actions atomically and publishing a single !:DataEventTransaction on the underlying [`IDatabase`](IDatabase.md) instance when the transaction is committed.

+Must call [`Commit`](ITransaction/Commit.md) or [`CommitAsync`](ITransaction/CommitAsync.md) to have the changes committed.

+If the transaction is disposed without calling [`Commit`](ITransaction/Commit.md) or [`CommitAsync`](ITransaction/CommitAsync.md) the transaction is automatically rolled back.

+Allows executing a series of INSERT, UPDATE, and DELETE actions atomically and publishing a single !:DataEventTransaction on the underlying [`IDatabase`](IDatabase.md) instance when the transaction is committed.

+Must call [`Commit`](ITransaction/Commit.md) or [`CommitAsync`](ITransaction/CommitAsync.md) to have the changes committed.

+If the transaction is disposed without calling [`Commit`](ITransaction/Commit.md) or [`CommitAsync`](ITransaction/CommitAsync.md) the transaction is automatically rolled back.

 ```csharp
 public abstract class BaseTransaction : ITransaction
 ```